 Commemorating ANZAC Day on 25th April every year

 There are dawn services held all over the country for ANZAC Day.
-Even during lockdown in 2000 when we couldn’t gather, everyone went out onto their door steps with candles at dawn to show respect to service men and women.
+Even during lockdown in 2000 when we couldn’t gather to commemorate, everyone went out onto their doorsteps with candles at dawn to show respect to service men and women.
 It’s a lovely opportunity to pay tribute and give thanks to those who’ve served in wars past and present.
 I always go along to our school ANZAC Day service which is always very moving.

 Celebrating Australia Day on 26th January

-Australia Day is a public holiday and it’s an opportunity for a big celebration in Australia with lots of events and BBQs taking place.
-It is a longstanding tradition, but many (including myself) feel it would be better to move it to a new inclusive date where everyone can celebrate together.
+Australia Day is a public holiday and it’s an opportunity for a big celebration in Australia with lots of events taking place.
+It is a longstanding Australian tradition, but many (including myself) feel it would be better to move it to a new inclusive date where everyone can celebrate together.
 You can read more about Australia Day and whether we should celebrate it here.
 There are lots of Australia Day traditions including going to the beach, cooking a BBQ, playing cricket, going along to parades and festivals and watching Australia Day fireworks.

 Celebrating NAIDOC Week